 Variable to Object Referencing- Code Examples

-It should be noted in the interest of 'full disclosure' that references are considered addresses in the CPython implementation (the default that ships from python.org).
+It should be noted that references are considered addresses in the CPython implementation (the default that ships from python.org).
 However, other Python implementations (interpreters) may not maintain the exact same one-to-one relationship between references and addresses.
 Furthermore, memory mangement will vary by implementation.

 Identifier Naming Rules and Conventions

 Python identifiers (names) have rules which govern their use and must be followed.
 There are also conventions that supply recommendations and should be applied if practicable.